tokamak-network/tokamak-thanos/packages/tokamak/contracts-bedrock/docs/DAO-Authority-Transfer-Action-Plan-v1.md

 2.  **Emergency Options**:
     - DAO can upgrade AuthorityForwarder to new implementation (if necessary)
     - Security Council can pause system to prevent damage
-    - DAO can override Security Council decisions if needed
+    - DAO can override Security Council decisions if needed (need to pass the agenda)
 3.  **Prevention is Key**: Thorough testing on testnet before mainnet registration

 ---